 - Nigel Payne

 Nigel was appointed Chairman in September 2012.
-He is Chief Executive of the Horseracing Sponsors Association and manages The Sir Peter O’Sullevan Charitable Trust.
+He also currently manages The Sir Peter O’Sullevan Charitable Trust.
 His previous roles include Marketing Director of SIS for five years, a Director of the International Racing Bureau and Press Officer of Aintree Racecourse.

 - Mick Fitzgerald